corentinjeanne/SpysInfiniteConsumables/README.md

 Collect enough a consumable item to make it infinite!
 Depending of the item, this requirement may vary.
-There are a wide variety of [Infinities](#infinities) for all sorts of consumables (usable, placeable, materials and more) each with their own sub-categories.
+There are a wide variety of [Infinities](#infinities) for all sorts of consumables (usable, placeable, materials and more) each with their own categories.

 ## Highly Customizable

-Edit the [Infinity Settings](#infinity-settings) config to modify the behavior of the mod!
+Edit the [Infinity Settings](#infinity-settings) config to modify the behavior of the mod.
 Toggle on/off certain Infinities, change the requirement of item or even set custom ones.

 ## No item duplication

-***WORK IN PROGRESS, WILL CHANGE IN THE FUTURE***

-Infinite NPCs will turn to smoke on pickup.
-Placeable items will consume items above their infinity.
+Tiles, NPCs or projectiles created with an infinite consumable wont drop their items on death.

-## Easel see the Infinities of an item
+## Easily see the Infinities of an item

 The Infinities of every item can be displayed in various ways: